conanbatt/interview-practice/backend/coding.md

 3. Design and Implement a Rate Limiter Middleware.
 The rate limiter receives a Req object and can return if the response should be rate-limited or not.
 Consider concepts like client retries, tolerance, and caching when designing this component.

 4. Primer number Generator.
 Create a function that outputs a random prime number between 1 and n.
+Can you make it run in O(squareRoot(n))?

 ## Chess Check